Fblaze1/Datasmos/README.md

 The output of this function removes the quotes around strings so values of `1` and `"1"` will be represented identically

-## Statistical analysis and data visualisation
+## Statistical Analysis and Data Visualisation

 ### Make a scatterplot